bravocado/nrd-fe-guidelines/readme.md

     </body>
 ```

-B. Initialize your external Javascript file
+#### Initialize your external JavaScript file
-     - Use other file to wrapping all your initialize file
+     - Use another JavaScript file to fire a functions on external JavaScript file.
-     - Don't minify that code, so the programmer can use that initialize file to wrapping his code too
+     - Unless you're using automated build system, don't minify that code.
+So the programmer can use that code too.

 ```html